agreen4/UP473_S22/content/syllabus/index.md

 ## Course Materials

 Most course materials are accessible via our course website.
 Because this website is publicly accessible, some course materials are restricted access and available by logging in to your [UIUC Box.net](http://uofi.app.box.com) account.
+Some links especially to academic journal articles may also require you to log in [via VPN](https://answers.uillinois.edu/illinois/98773) if you are off campus.

 There is one required textbook which we will use of the course of the semester: